praks8870/ytdataharvesting/README.md

 Then store the extracted data into a data lake called MongoDB.
 Then tranform and store the data into a sql server and sto the data into tables.

-This code is derived to analyze the sample data scraped from the given channel_id, The scraping data is limited to 50 for video and comment data due to the scraping limitations for youtube api as a free user, However this code can be used to analyze the sample data to give thoughtful insights to understand how this data scraping and analyzing works.
+This code is derived to analyze the sample data scraped from the given channel_id, The scraping data is limited to 50 data for videos and comment data due to the scraping limitations for youtube api as a free user, However this code can be used to analyze the sample data to give thoughtful insights to understand how this data scraping and analyzing works.